Experiment Creation

 └── stimuli/

 A standardized project structure that works identically across all EYNA studies.
-Poetry dependency management locks exact package versions for full reproducibility to .toml file.
-Clean CSV files and Python code throughout — no proprietary formats.
+Dependency management uses uv to lock exact package versions in pyproject.toml and uv.lock for full reproducibility.
+Clean CSV files and pure Python code throughout — no proprietary formats